sukhikush/Profile/notes/aboutMe.md

 Before Nexsales, I spent 8 years at Ugam Solutions, a market research company, where I grew from a Junior Developer to an Assistant Manager.

-During this time, I developed custom survey solutions, managed client relationships, and was recognized with the Golden Pyramid Award (GPA) for "Pushing Boundaries" category for creating out-of-the-box solutions for clients.
+During this time, I had programmed multiple surveys, developed custom solutions, managed client relationships, and was recognized with the Golden Pyramid Award (GPA) in "Pushing Boundaries" category for creating out-of-the-box solutions for clients.

 I was also the go-to person for custom setups across multiple teams.

-Technical SKills
+Now comming to my technical expertise

     I have been maily working on Programming languages such as JavaScript and Python Strong expertise in React.js and Next.js for building responsive user interfaces.
     Skilled in Node.js with frameworks like Express and Fastify for scalable backend systems.
     Deep understanding of GraphQL and practical experience with RESTful API.
-    Hands-on experience with databases such as PostgreSQL, MySQL,MongoDB.
+    Hands-on experience with databases such as PostgreSQL and MongoDB.
     Proficient in managing deployments and infrastructure on Google Cloud Platform (GCP)

 Key Achievements at Nexsales:

+    I have built the entire Nexsales Development Team of 20 people (15 dev - 2 tester - 1 2U/UX - 1 wordpress)

-    Built 5 new products from scratch, addressing critical business needs and driving business growth Campaigna Exectuion - Lead generation Platform
+    Built 5 new products from scratch, addressing critical business needs and driving business growth

+        Campaigna Exectuion - Lead generation Platform
         RightLeads - A data ware house platform for managing hostorical data and client delivery TAM/SAM - A Market Size Persona estimating platform Reporting - An PowerBI reporting Platform
         Data Unification - an ETL platform

-        VoiceReach Migration

-    Migrated a legacy product from a virtual machine to a serverless architecture, resulting in a 50% reduction in monthly infrastructure costs
+    Migrated a legacy product (VoiceReach) from a virtual machine to a serverless architecture, resulting in a 50% reduction in monthly infrastructure costs

 Would like to discuss on 3 special products